woshilapin/kirin/documentation/internal_format.md

 ### Contributor
 A contributor is the owner of a realtime service and contains configuration information.

-Property | TYpe | Description
+Property | Type | Description
 --- | --- | ---
-id | UUID |
-navitia_coverage | String, Required | Navitia coverage to be used while calling navitia to retrieve corresponding element navitia_token | String, Required | Navitia token to be used while calling navitia to retrieve corresponding element feed_url | String, Required | Url to retrieve the realtime information feed connector_type | String, Required | Type of connector (cots, gtfs-rt) is_active | Boolean, Required | Used to activate/deactivate the kirin service for the contributor
+id | String, Required | Unique code of the contributor navitia_coverage | String, Required | Navitia coverage to be used while calling navitia to retrieve corresponding element navitia_token | String, Optional | Navitia token to be used while calling navitia to retrieve corresponding element feed_url | String, Optional | Url to retrieve the realtime information feed (for polled sources) connector_type | Enum, Required | Type of connector (possible values are `cots`, `gtfs-rt`) is_active | Boolean, Required | Used to activate/deactivate the kirin service for the contributor

 ### RealTimeUpdate